microdotblog/indie-microblogging/Part 5/ActivityPub.md

 	  "actor": "https://manton.org/activitypub/manton"
 	}

 The “type” value comes from ActivityStreams 2.0.
-In addition to creating a post, there are verbs fr following users, liking a post, and other actions you’d expect in a social network like Mastodon.
+In addition to creating a post, there are verbs for following users, liking a post, and other actions you’d expect in a social network like Mastodon.

 ### Attachments